Rajat-Bansal3/FlowBurst/README.md

 - **Automatically shift to a cloud instance** without disrupting their workflow.
 - **Return to local development** once resources free up.

-**Built for low-spec machines and cost-conscious teams, EssenceFlow democratizes access to scalable development environments.**
+**Built for low-spec machines and cost-conscious teams, FlowShift democratizes access to scalable development environments.**

 ---